 The second step that you can take is to prepare a brief, factual letter of explanation that outlines the reason for the credit issue, the steps you took to address the issue and states that the issue is now resolved.
 For example, if you missed a payment or had a late payment, the letter should note that the account is now current.

 If the lender asks about the issue, provide the letter to quickly address the matter.
 If the lender does not ask about the issue, do not raise the issue or provide the letter and your refinance should close as planned.

 One point that I should highlight is that if the credit matter pertains to your current mortgage, this may cause more of a problem.
 For example, if your refinance lender learns that you missed your most recent mortgage payment, your refinance may be delayed or in a worst case scenario, potentially cancelled.

 Unlike other types of debt such as a credit card or car, personal or student loans, the lender does not rely on your credit report to learn about possible issues with your current mortgage such as an account delinquency.
 If you missed your most recent payment, owe a late fee or your mortgage is delinquent, the refinance lender learns this information when your loan documents are prepared.

 Depending on your lender and loan program, a late or missed mortgage payment within the past three months may disqualify you for the refinance.
 This is why, more than any other loan, it is always important to pay your mortgage on time throughout the refinance process.

-Again, I believe it is highly likely that your refinance will close without any issue but it is always good to be prepared.
+Again, I believe it is highly likely that your refinance closes without any issue or delay but it is always good to be informed and prepared.